 Poisonous Mushrooms¶

-Objective: Train a model to predict whether or not a mushroom is poisonous.
+Objective: Train a Support Vector Machine (SVM) model to predict whether or not a mushroom is poisonous.

 Import libaries¶